-If you enjoy getting active on your Beach Retreats holiday, this could be the destination for you.
+If you enjoy getting active on your Beach Retreats self-catering holiday, this could be the destination for you.
 The Camel Estuary which flows between Rock and the picturesque Padstow harbour, boasts fantastic water conditions attracting avid watersport enthusiasts throughout the year.
 From kayaking, SUP safaris and water skiing to wakeboarding, sailing and more, there is somethnig for all ages and abilities.

 The beach provides a long expanse of golden sand at low tide, leading round to Brea Hill and the popular Daymer Bay.
 Walk the South West Coast Path and take in the awe-inspiring views over the bays and out towards Padstow.